 Review and become familiar with the drainage system and location of the thru-hull drain valves.
-Access to these valves are through the aft mechanical hatch, aft pie eyes behind the transom wall and mid ship within the access panel in the head unit.
+Access to these valves is through the port and starboard access plates in the splashwell, inside the forward and aft mechanical spaces.

 A situation requiring one or more drain valves to be closed can be dangerous to boat and all onboard.
 If this occurs, distribute PFD's and take all necessary safety precautions, including notifying the Coast Guard or local agency, until the problem is determined and corrected.